abynox/ShockAlarmApp/README.md

 - [ ] Fix WS on web
 - [x] Add Patterns to live controls
 - [x] Flaschendrehen
-- [ ] Add shock confirmation above adustable intensity and duration.
+- [x] Add shock confirmation above adustable intensity and duration.
 - [x] Adapt to new Backend duration limit
 - [x] Add confirmation on live system as well.
 - [x] Add global limit for self.
-- [ ] Stop live playback when changing type
+- [x] Stop live playback when changing type
+- [x] Make sure text in popups is scrollable so it can be read completely
+- [ ] Implement login V2
 - [ ] Implement Shares V2 (once officially declared done in backend and implementation in official frontend exists.
 Can't make sense of the api rn without explenation)

 # Planned settings